 WHAT IF I RECEIVED FINANCIAL SUPPORT FOR RENT FROM ANOTHER PROGRAM DURING COVID?
 CAN I STILL APPLY?

 You can apply if you meet the eligibility criteria.
 However, if you have received federal funding to support rent in the past 12 months, the ERAP cannot be used to provide financial support for those months, but can help for months in which no support has been received.
 This funding shall not be duplicative of any additional rental assistance received by the tenant or the landlord for the tenant’s past-due rent.
 Any such duplicative assistance shall be deducted from the program payment amount.

 WHO RECEIVES THE PAYMENTS?

-The landlord or utility provider will receive direct payment from the program.
+The landlord will receive direct payment from the program.